 Work with consulting parties to try to avoid, minimize or mitigate adverse effects.
-Refer to HUD guidance and 36 CFR 800.6 and 800.7.
+Refer to HUD quidance and 36 CFR 800.6 and 800.7.

-IUD guid lance and 36 CFR 800.6 and 800.7 .
-Adverse Effects resolved?
-Yes Describe the resolution of Adverse Effects, including consultation efforts and r participation by the Advisory Council on Historic Preservation: L For the project to be brought into compliance with this section, all adverse impacts must be mitigated.
+HUD guidance and 36 CFR 800.6 and 800.7.
+Were the Adverse Effects resolved? ☐ Yes Describe the resolution of Adverse Effects, including consultation efforts are participation by the Advisory Council on Historic Preservation: For the project to be brought into compliance with this section, all advers impacts must be mitigated.
 Explain in detail the exact measures that must be implemented to mitigate for the impact or effect, including the timeline for implementation. → Provide signed Memorandum of Agreement (MOA) or Standard Mitigation Measures Agreement (SMMA).
-Continue to the Worksheet Summary. □ No project must be cancelled unless the "Head of Agency" approves it.
-Either vide approval from the "Head of Agency" or cancel the project at this location.
-Des scribe the failure to resolve Adverse Effects, including consultation efforts participation by the Advisory Council on Historic Preservation and "Head of Agency":
+Continue to the Worksheet Summary. □ No The project must be cancelled unless the "Head of Agency" approves it.
+Either provide approval from the "Head of Agency" or cancel the project at this location.
+Describe the failure to resolve Adverse Effects, including consultation efforts and participation by the Advisory Council on Historic Preservation and "Head of the Council the Agency":